 We highlight the role of firms’ financial reporting quality in the transmission of bank credit supply shocks to the economy.
 We exploit a large dataset of all corporate loans in Spain over 2009-2019 which allows us to identify firm-year bank credit supply shocks by accounting for time-varying firm heterogeneity in loan demand.
 We find that after an adverse bank credit supply shock, firms with lower financial reporting quality experience a sharper contraction in bank credit compared to firms with higher financial reporting quality.
-Further, such firms are unable to fully substitute the additional drop in bank credit with alternative financing sources, resulting in a higher decrease in their investment and assets growth.
+Further, such firms are unable to fully substitute the additional drop in bank credit with alternative financing sources, resulting in a higher decrease in their investment and asset growth.
 These results are amplified for financially constrained firms.
-Our findings suggest that financial reporting quality mitigates information frictions between firms and capital providers.
+Our findings suggest that financial reporting quality is related to lower information frictions between firms and capital providers.